 Is it not possible to only run nuclear power plants when there is not enough renewable energy available?

-Certain power plants are allowed to drop 25% in power output up to 5 times per year for up to 6 hours.
-Other power plants are capable of dropping up to 50% in power output, up to 30 times, every 18 months for up to 72 hours.
-To do this in a perfectly safe way, however, it is necessary to start the necessary preparations at least 24 hours in advance.
-Sometimes additional constraints apply that make modulations temporarily impossible for a particular plant, such as a maintenance that needs to be done or the duration that the fuel is in the reactor.
+In recent years, our experts, under the supervision of the Federal Agency for Nuclear Control, carried out thorough safety studies.
+These showed that, within certain limits, they can temporarily reduce their power output if there is a lot of renewable energy available.
+We call that "modulating".
+Something that happens regularly in the meantime, by the way.
+Certain power plants are allowed to reduce their capacity by 25% up to five times a year for a maximum of six hours.
+Other plants are capable of dropping up to 50% in power up to 30 times per 18 months for a maximum of 72 hours.
+To do this in a perfectly safe manner, however, it is necessary to start the necessary preparations at least 24 hours in advance.
+Sometimes additional restrictions apply that make modulations temporarily impossible for a particular plant, such as maintenance that needs to be done or the length of time the fuel is in the reactor.

 Our nuclear power plants are intended to produce electricity stably and safely all year round, regardless of weather conditions.